MohamedFarouk94/CuriousScraper/README.md

 - **n_scrolls** = 25 scrolls

 These values help control how long the script waits before starting to scrape, how long it pauses between scrolls (to load more content), and how many times it simulates pressing the "END" key to scroll down.

+Keep in mind that 25 scrolls will scrape ~750 CuriousCat questions approximately, so this might help you decide **n_scrolls**.

+Also if you decreased **scroll_pause_time**, the script might skip some questions for it won't wait a proper time for them to load.
+So adjust at your own responsibility.
+It's not guaranteed that no questions will be skipped anyway, but the odds are in your favor!

+Also, if you don't determine the file name in the functions `to_html`, `to_csv` and `to_json`, the file will be named `cat<SEQUENCE_OF_NUMBERS>.<THE_RIGHT_EXTENSION>`.

 ## Enjoy Your Data Backup! 🧳